Introduction

 Here’s how to do it:

-1. Log into Your PPC Account: Go to your ad direction platform,such as Google Ads.
+1. Log into Your PPC Account: Go to your ad direction platform, such as Google Ads.

-5.Save Your Changes: Make sure to save your changes to apply the subtraction keywords to your campaign.
+5. Save Your Changes: Make sure to save your changes to apply the subtraction keywords to your campaign.

 Tips to Improve PPC with negative keywords

-1.Start Broad, Then Refine: Begin with a broad list of subtraction keywords and perplex it as you gather more data.
-Monitor your search terms reported regularly to see if you need to add or abstracted any subtraction keywords.
+- Start Broad, Then Refine: Begin with a broad list of subtraction keywords and perplex it as you gather more data.
+Monitor your search terms reported regularly to see if you need to add or abstract any subtraction keywords.
 This step will Improve PPC with negative keywords

-2.Use Different Match Types: Negative keywords PPC can be used in clear cut match types: broad match, idiom match, and exact match.
-Broad match excludes searches containing the subtraction keyword, while idiom match excludes searches that acknowledge the subtraction keyword in the same phrase as well as and exact match excludes searches with the exact subtraction keyword.
+2. Use Different Match Types: Negative keywords PPC can be used in clear-cut match types: broad match, idiom match, and exact match.
+Broad match excludes searches containing the subtraction keyword, while idiom match excludes searches that acknowledge the subtraction keyword in the same phrase as well as exact match excludes searches with the exact subtraction keyword.

-3.Regularly Review and Update: Your concern and client behavior could exchange over time.
-Regularly reviewed your subtraction keywords to check they still aligned with your goals and the modern day market.
+3. Regularly Review and Update: Your concern and client behavior could change over time.
+Regularly review your subtraction keywords to check they still align with your goals and the modern-day market.

-4.Avoid Overusing Negative Keywords PPC: While subtraction keywords are important, overusing them could limit your reach.
-Ensure that you are not excluding terms that could have brought in effectiveness customers.
+4. Avoid Overusing Negative Keywords in PPC: While subtraction keywords are important, overusing them could limit your reach.
+Ensure that you are not excluding terms that could have brought in effective customers.

 Conclusion